 A flawed login system or a lack of multi-factor authentication can allow unauthorized access to sensitive user data, making your app not safe for users.

-You can adopt best practices in app security, including two-factor authentication, and utilize biometric/ facial authentication.
+Solution: You can adopt best practices in app security, including two-factor authentication, and utilize biometric/ facial authentication.
 You can also add strong password policies and a session timeout to give an extra level of security.
-With these features in your mobile app, you can enhance both user trust and mobile app security.
+With these mobile app features, you can enhance both user trust and mobile app security.

 3. Insecure Data Storage